Skip to content

 • Needs development: Avoids discussion of areas of potential conflict with patient and thereby fails to address potential risk or inappropriate treatment

-Many GP consultations involve a degree of negotiation, and such cases can cause major problems for trainees.
+Many GP consultations involve a degree of negotiation, and such cases can cause major problems for candidates.
 Negotiation is most commonly required to persuade patients to adopt a particular management plan, as in the examples below:

 • Patients who request unsafe or unhelpful or overly expensive treatments (for example, strong opiates for mechanical back pain) when the doctor needs to negotiate towards an alternative treatment plan.